 Some of my problems with the apparitions are: Why Mary and not other disciples?
 Is it because she’s a woman and sometimes the church needs a more feminine touch?
 Why does the first purported sighting of Mary (in Spain, 40 A.D.) occur while she is still alive in Jerusalem?
 Why is this predominantly a Roman Catholic thing?
 Why does Mary usually come across as the merciful one who is trying to “Hold back the heavy arm of my Son” in judgement of the people?
 (This is from The Apparition of La Salette.)
 All that aside, I believe that God could send Mary as an ambassador if He thought it would bring people closer to Jesus as “The way, the truth, and the life” because no one comes to the Father except through Him (John 14:6).
 Thus, I always inspect the fruit of the apparitions—do they point people to Jesus?
 If they only increase devotion to Mary, that’s the biggest problem of all.

-Look at the span of her life and see where Mary was after the resurrection.
+Look at the span of her life and see where Mary was after the resurrection of Jesus.
 She was with the believers in the Upper Room, waiting for the Holy Spirit to fall upon them (Acts 1:12-14).
 We would be wise to do likewise.
-She must have become part of the community of the faithful that shared with one another as each had need.
-She must have devoted herself to prayer and to the Apostles’ teaching (like the rest of the church in Acts 2:42-47).
+She became part of the community of the faithful that shared with one another as each had need.
+She must have devoted herself to prayer and to the Apostles’ teaching like the rest of the church (Acts 2:42-4).
 Let’s be like Mary.

-Ultimately, Mary falls at her Son’s feet with the rest of the saints, thanking Him for the forgiveness of sins and eternal life (Revelation 7:9-10).
-The result of her being “highly favored,” the one of whom Elizabeth said, “blessed are you among women,” and she whom “all generations will call blessed” will live happily under her Son’s rule, now unto the ages of ages.
+Ultimately, Mary falls at her Son’s feet with all of the saints, thanking Him for the forgiveness of sins and eternal life (Revelation 7:9-10).
+The result of her being “Highly favored,” the one of whom Elizabeth said, “Blessed are you among women,” and she whom “All generations will call blessed” lives happily under her Son’s rule, now and unto the ages of ages.